ronrothjr/The-Spiral-of-Becoming/README.md

 ## **The Power of Questions**

-The Spiral is a **framework for dialogue** where:
+The Spiral is a **framework for dialogue**.

-* Christians can share how incarnation addresses embodied emergence
-* Buddhists can offer their investigation of uncertainty
-* Indigenous peoples can teach about memory and ancestors
-* Muslims can discuss surrender and agency
-* Humanists can explore presence without deity
-* Jews can demonstrate arguing with the questions themselves
+**We imagine rich possibilities:**
+- How might Christian mystics and Buddhist practitioners compare notes on PRESENCE?
+- What happens when Indigenous elders and quantum physicists explore MEMORY together?
+- Could Muslim practices of surrender and Stoic practices of agency illuminate CONSENT differently?
+- What emerges when trauma therapists and shamans discuss EMBODIMENT?

+1. **These are just glimpses of infinite possible conversations.
+What combinations intrigue you?
+What wisdom does your tradition or experience offer?**

+2. **Nobody owns any thread.
+Everyone might contribute to every thread.
+The examples above are glimpses, nt limits.
+What wisdom does your tradition or experience offer?
+What conversations do you imagine?**

-**Nobody has THE answer.
+3. **Nobody has THE answer.
 Everyone has AN answer.**

 ## **The Meta-Question**